Graphic: Human rights program for the summer students camp of the Police Royal Academy

 - Receive, examine and consider and assist in the resolution of complaints related to human rights.

-- Conduct field visits to monitor human rights situation in correctional institutions, detention centres, labour gatherings, health and education centres and other public places.
+- Conduct announced and unannounced field visits to monitor human rights situation in correctional institutions, detention centres, labour gatherings, health and education centres and other public places.

 - Cooperate with authorities concerned with cultural, media and educational affairs to promote a culture of awareness and respect for human rights.